 Main language: Lao (official), French, English

-Money: Kips (LAK).
-Although ATMs are widespread in urban centres, Laos is almost entirely cash-based, and US dollars and Thai baht are sometimes used for larger purchases.
+Money: The Lao kip (LAK).
+Although ATMs are widespread in urban centres, Laos is almost entirely cash based, and US dollars and Thai baht are frequently used.
+Only expats in Laos on a business visa or work permit can open a bank account.

-Tipping: Tipping is not a norm nor expected in Laos, though expats are free to tip if they are very satisfied with someone's service.
+Tipping: Tipping is not the norm nor expected in Laos, though expats are free to tip if they are very satisfied with someone's service.

 Electricity: 230V, 50Hz.
 Plugs with two round pins are generally used.